Suggestions for Funding PREPaRE Trainings

 K-12 School Grants

-Ideas and resources for schools looking to apply for a specific grant, look for funding opportunities, and/or begin fundraising activities.
+Ideas and resources for schools looking to apply for a specific grant, looking for funding opportunities, and/or beginning fundraising activities.

 K-12 school grants provides links to sample proposals.
 These include proposals that have been successfully funded through grant opportunities such as the Emergency Response and Crisis Management Grant Program as well as Safe Schools/Healthy Students.
 This information is helpful for school personnel who are looking for more information about how to incorporate similar crisis preparedness and intervention language into their grant proposals.